instacart/Snacks/src/components/Buttons/docs/Checkbox.md

 You can define whether the button starts in the pressed on unpressed state through the `isSelected` prop.
 In addition, you can change the selected/unselected state at any moment after the mount state by redifining the prop `isSelected`.

 ### Label
-Associating a label to every radio button is very important for accessibility purposes.
+Associating a label to every checkbox button is very important for accessibility purposes.
 There are two ways to do it.
 The easiest is to enclose the text with the component: `<Checkbox>My label</Checkbox>`.
 The other option is to associate a label yourself:

 ```js
 <div style={{display: 'flex', flexDirection: 'column'}}>